bluerobotics/Bar30-Pressure-Sensor/README.md

 The Bar30 pressure sensor is a high-pressure, high-resolution pressure sensor that is sealed from the water and ready to install in a watertight enclosure.
 With 0.2 bar resolution, it has an amazing depth measurement resolution of 2mm in the water column!

 The sensor is the Measurement Specialties MS5837-30BA, which can measure up to 30 bar (300m depth) and communicates over I2C.
-We’ve added level switching circuitry so that it can operate on both 3.3V and 5V I2C lines.
 It comes standard with a 4-pin DF13 connector and compatible with most DroneCode compatible boards including the APM2.6, PixHawk, and others.

 ## Features